The following is a guest post by Amanda Williams. If you’d like to guest post on Go Backpacking, please read our submission guidelines.

 Get a Deal on Airfare

 If you’re like me and heading to Hawaii from the East Coast, airfare is going to cost a pretty big chunk of change.
 Even flying from the West Coast isn’t cheap.
 The key here is to start keeping an eye on flights early on a variety of airlines and booking sites.
-Using a site like Bing Travel that has a fare predictor is helpful, because it can predict when the prices are likely to be going up or down.
+Using a site like Skyscanner that has a ‘check whole month' feature is helpful, because you can see when the cheapest day to travel is..

 Have a Home Base

 While island-hopping in Hawaii probably sounds appealing, it makes much more sense financially to pick one island and stick to it.
 Airfares from one island to another aren’t cheap — for example, going just from Oahu to Kona on the Big Island can set you back $150.
 Plus, exploring just one island means you can devote more time to it and travel a bit slower.